inmyth/scala-templates/README.md

     - Use Case: Passing requests in web server
     - Tools: JS Promise, Java and Scala Future, or Scala Task
 - Asynchronous & multiple values
-    - Use Case: Iterating data from a very big file or an infinite list and sending them to database
+    - Use Case: Iterating data from a very big file or an infinite list (streams) and sending them to database
     - Tools: Reactive Streams (RxJava)

 ### Scala Future